affluent-bilby-classifieds/react-admin-and-postgraphile-playground/README.md

 # React-Admin and  Postgraphile playground

 We use Ubuntu 20.04 as a dev environment.
+We also run virtual-box with Ubuntu 20.04 as a guest for a testing environment.
+How you setup your environment is a matter of personal preference.

 This project is based on: